 Everthing you need to know about a visit to the house and gardens of Chateau De Vendeuvre France

 I have to say my heart skipped a beat when we pulled up outside.
-I literally jumped out of the car and raced to the gates of this beautiful prestigious house.
+I literally jumped out of the car and raced to the gates of this beautiful prestigious house and water gardens.
 The house stands out from behind impressive iron gates with a perfectly trimmed lawn and topiary to match.

 Inside the Chateau